What counts as a nuisance?

 There are some things that we can’t investigate as they’re outside the scope of the law.

 - children playing

 - ordinary domestic living noises, eg washing machines

 What should I do if I’m affected by a nuisance?

-- contact us – if you’ve tried all of the above but the issue is not resolved, you can make a complaint to us
+- If you’ve tried all of the above but the issue is not resolved, you can make a complaint by contacting us